axelitus/fuel-pkg-history/README.md

 WARNING!:

 * When using the 'cookie' driver for the session, the storage capacity is limited to 4kb (that means that the history stack and any other data you are storing in the session counts towards this limit).
 When this limit is reached you'll see this message: "The session data stored by the application in the cookie exceeds 4Kb.
 Select a different session storage driver".
 Use this with care as it may broke your app completely.
-You are encourage to use this combination with a small entries limit like 2 (current and previous only).
+You are encouraged to use this driver with a small entries limit like 2 (current and previous only).

 ### Methods